joone/loz/README.md

 # Loz

-Loz is a command-line interface tool based on ChatGPT that allows Unix pipes to be used with other Unix tools.
+Loz is a command-line interface tool based on [OpenAI API](https://platform.openai.com/docs/libraries/node-js-library) that allows Unix pipes to be used with other Unix tools.

 ## Getting Started